correia-marcos/Innovation-on-brazilian-economic-research/README.md

 which patterns of papers changed in time (given that they were submitted to the same area in ANPEC meeting).
 This approach produces an quantitative analysis of the innovation, transience and resonance of a paper in a corpus of other papers.

+## Publication
+We published this study in the Brazilian Journal of Innovation.
+Access the article [here](https://www.scielo.br/j/rbi/a/5xvYTHfFtPwcYbd6mz3PZbM/).

 ## Data

 We use papers submitted in the ANPEC annal Meeting from 2013 to 2019.
 2013 was